CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Sideboard

 After playing _Sapling of the White Tree_, tap Saruman to bring in _The White Tree_ from your sideboard.
 After playing _Palantir of Orthanc_, you probably want _Align Palantir_.
 On the hazard end of things, your sideboard has the potential of destroying a Wizard opponent's general influence.
-This makes your opponnet vulnerable to _Muster Disperses_ and to your influence attempts against his marshalling point sources.
+This makes your opponent vulnerable to _Muster Disperses_ and to your influence attempts against his marshalling point sources.
 If you recognize early in the game that your opponent is played many factions, you may want to dedicate _An Unexpected Outpost_ to bringing these hazards into your play deck.
 Use _An Unexpected Outpost_ to recycle _Minions Stir_ and _Doors of Night_ otherwise.

 {: .text-center }
 ## <mecd>B</mecd> – RELEASE THE PRISONERS